sonic-net/sonic-mgmt/docs/testbed/README.testbed.VsSetup.md

  3    vlab-01   running
  ```
  Then you can try to login to your dut through the command and get logged in as shown below.
- For more infomation about how to get the DUT IP address, please refer to doc
+ For more information about how to get the DUT IP address, please refer to doc
  [testbed.Example#access-the-dut](README.testbed.Example.Config.md#access-the-dut)
  ```
 ~$ ssh admin@10.250.0.101
 admin@10.250.0.101's password:
 Linux vlab-01 4.19.0-12-2-amd64 #1 SMP Debian 4.19.152-1 (2020-10-18) x86_64
 You are on
   ____   ___  _   _ _  ____